davidobaro/TicTacToe-Game/README.md

 # TicTacToe-Game
 A Python program for a two-player Tic-Tac-Toe game on a 5x5 grid.
 Players take turns marking X and O symbols, and the program determines the winner or declares a draw.
 Enjoy the game and test your strategic skills!

-# Tic-Tac-Toe Game
-This is a Python implementation of the classic Tic-Tac-Toe game.
-It allows two players to play the game on a 5x5 grid and determines the winner or declares a draw.

 # Features
 <ul>
 <li> **Interactive gameplay**: Players take turns marking X and O symbols on the grid.</li>